-The level B report provides hard numbers on foundation flatness along with contour analysis and recommendations.
+The level B report provides hard numbers on foundation flatness.
 The Level A report tends to be a brief summary of the foundation condition, lacking solid factual measurements.

 Water accumulation along one area of a house can cause either destructive upheaval or foundation sinking.
 The Dallas-Fort Worth area’s Montmorillonite clay is geologically known to fail in high moisture conditions.
 Poor drainage drives the need for foundation repairs.